Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 - Preserved code for future reintroduction of work-in-progress features
 - Fixed ESLint error by properly escaping the apostrophe in "Huey Magoo's"
 - Fixed React Hooks exhaustive-deps warning in users/page.tsx
+- Created detailed technical changelog (TECHNICAL_03-31-2025.md)

+### March 31, 2025 - Afternoon
+- Implemented comprehensive search and filtering functionality
+  - Added search bar for filtering users by username
+  - Added team filter dropdown for filtering by team
+  - Created client-side filtering logic with useMemo
+  - Added "No results found" message with clear filters button
+- Fixed team dropdown clipping issues
+  - Removed labels from all team selector dropdowns in the DataGrid
+  - Removed labels from the team filter dropdown in the search bar
+  - Removed labels from the team selector in the UserCard component
+- Fixed ViewToggle component icons
+  - Used List icon for table view (grid viewType)
+  - Used Grid icon for card view (list viewType)
+  - Updated tooltips to be more descriptive
+- Fixed additional build issues
+  - Fixed type error in search/page.tsx by properly mapping User object to UserCard props
+  - Fixed conditional React Hook call by moving useMemo before any conditional returns
+  - Wrapped handleTeamChange and handleTeamChangeEvent functions in useCallback
+  - Used useMemo for teams and availableRoles to prevent recalculation on every render
+- Updated Memory Bank documentation to reflect all changes
 - Fixed type error in search/page.tsx by properly mapping User object to UserCard props
 - Fixed React Hooks warnings in users/page.tsx by using useCallback and useMemo
 - Created detailed technical changelog (TECHNICAL_03-31-2025.md)